akbinod/akbinod.Tuner/README.md

 </ul>
 <li>Controlling aspects of <a href='#gridsearch'><code>tuner.grid_search()</code></a>.
 Please see the docstrings for more information. </li>
 <li>You get to control whether the GUI returns list items vs list indices; keys vs dict objects etc. </li>
+<li>You get to create tuners by spec'ing them in json.</li>
 <li>Finally, as anyone who has written a Decorator knows, things can get squirrelly when exceptions take place within a partial... you could avoid that whole mess with explicit instantiation of TunerUI.</li>
 </ul>

 Apart from the few differences above, <code>TunerUI</code> and <code>TunedFunction()</code> will give you pretty much the same UX.
-You do have access to a few additional bells and whistles with the latter, and the docstrings should provide more detail.

-The accompanying <code>example.py</code> illustrates some uses.
-Play around, and let me know if you think of ways to improve this.
+If none of the above are dealbreakers for you, stick with the decorator.

 </p>

 ### OpenCV GUI